phisko/kengine/common/systems/opengl/OpenGLSystem.md

 * [GodRaysPointLight](GodRaysPointLight.hpp), performs volumetric lighting for [PointLightComponents](../../components/LightComponent.hpp)

 * [LightSphere](LightSphere.hpp), draws spheres where lights are
+* [Highlight](Highlight.hpp), highlights `Entities` with a [HighlightComponent](../../components/HighlightComponent.md)

 The shadow map resolution defaults to 8192 (this seems like a lot, but I've only tested this on a single machine so far) and can be adjusted by defining the `KENGINE_SHADOW_MAP_SIZE` macro.

+### Data packets

+The `Entity` seen in a pixel can be queried using the [GetEntityInPixel](../../packets/EntityInPixel.hpp) datapacket.

+The size of the GBuffer textures can be queried by using the `GetGBufferSize`(../../packets/GBuffer.hpp) datapacket.

+The content of a GBuffer texture can be queried by using the [GetGBufferTexture](../../packets/GBuffer.hpp) datapacket.
+Take note that each pixel in a texture is formatted as 4 `floats`.
+WARNING: textures are flipped vertically (you'll want to do `y = (height - y)` before indexing into them).

+Sending the [AddImGuiTool](../../packets/AddImGuiTool.hpp) datapacket will add an entry into the "Tools" section of the ImGui main menu bar, letting users define custom tools windows.

 ### Functionality